Create an ERC-20 Token

 - Limited support for pure functions: Anything marked constant is not allowed to change the state

-We chose to write our contract based of the standardization of EIP-20 written by Fabian Vogelsteller, Vitalik Buterin.
+We chose to write our contract based on the standardization of EIP-20 written by Fabian Vogelsteller and Vitalik Buterin.
 The goal is to make your token meet the standards of all the other ERC-20 tokens so you can work in the same environment.

-Within the smart contract for ERC-20.
-We have 6 standard functions.
-These standardizations are written in the EIP-20.
+Within the smart contract for ERC-20, we have six standard functions, and these standardizations are written in the EIP-20.

-Total supply is a function that tracks the summation of token across all the address that hold the tokens.
+Total supply is a function that tracks the summation of tokens across all the addresses that hold the tokens.
 The amount of tokens is changeable in the initiation.

-BalanceOf is a hashmap of all address that own the token.
-It is a hashmap instead of an array simply because it is more efficient with search and update O(1) time complexity.
+BalanceOf is a hashmap of all addresses that own the token.
+It is a hashmap instead of an array because it is more efficient with search and update O(1) time complexity.

-The next part of the contract are the events.
-Events are a way for you to capture and log all the actions in the smart contract and put it into an ETH node.
+The next part of the contract is the events.
+Events are a way to capture and log all the actions in the smart contract and put them into an ETH node.

 Some of the parameters in the event are indexed for search and filter purposes.
-For example you want to view all the events that happen with a certain address.
+For example, you want to view all the events that happen with a specific address.

 Understanding Mutable Functions

-Next we have 3 mutable functions that change the state of a contract.
-Total Supply, BalanceOf and allowance do not change the state of the contract.
-They provide information about the state of the contract.
-In essence they are immutable functions.
+Next, we have 3 mutable functions that change the state of a contract.
+Total Supply, BalanceOf, and allowance do not change the state of the contract, and they provide information about the state of the contract.
+In essence, they are immutable functions.

 Transfer allows an individual to send some of their balance to a receiver.
 The caller of the msg.sender is authorized to an amount of a token from their account to transfer to the account of the receiver.

-One of the nice features about Vyper is that safe math is integrated.
+One of the excellent features of Vyper is the safe math it integrates.
 Meaning that we do not need to perform require statement or asserts on the account balance.

-For example when you decrement the amount and you try and subtract more than what you have.
-The contract will revert and stop the transaction.
-Which means the caller of the method can not send more than what they own.
+For example, when you decrease the amount and try subtracting more than what you have, the contract willrevert and stop the transaction.
+This means the caller of the method can only send what they own.

-It ultimately makes for cleaner code and fails properly.
+It ultimately makes for cleaner code and fails appropriately.

-After action is performed.
-We want to capture and log the event.
-Event logs reflect the stateful changes of the contract.
+After an action is performed, we want to capture and log the event.
+Event logs reflect the stateful changes in the contract.

-It is very important that the event log format matches the order in which the action is performed.
-So when you go back and look at the logs.
-You can determine with confidence which event log belong to a function.
+The event log format must match the order in which the action is performed.
+So when you go back and look at the logs, you can determine with confidence which event log belong to a function.

-Lastly we want to return True.
+Lastly, we want to return True.
 Return a value allows each method to be gas efficient.
-It is more efficient to check a method with a return value instead of a method without a return value.
+Checking a method with a return value is more efficient than a method without a return value.

 TransferFrom is very similar to Transfer.
 TransferFrom allows an account to transfer assets to another account on your behalf.
-For example you may want to swap tokens or deposit into a DeFi protocol.
-You don't want anyone to have authorization to transfer on your behalf.
+For example, you may want to swap tokens or deposit into a DeFi protocol, and you don't want anyone authorized to transfer on your behalf.
 So transferFrom has some safeguards.
-On line 58 and 59, they are similar to above except the account input parameter is being decremented instead of the caller of the function as known as the operator.
+On lines 58 and 59, they are similar to above, except the account input parameter is being decremented instead of the caller of the function known as the operator.

 And even before we initiate the transfer.
 We must check to make sure that the operator is authorized and is authorized for the correct amount.

 The sender is the account asset owner and the msg.sender is the operator.
 To allow the operator (msg.sender) to be authorized for the correct amount.
-We have the approve the operator with the ex amount it is allowed to transfer.
+We must approve the operator with the ex amount it is allowed to transfer.

 Approve updates the allowance of the given operator.
-Allowance first parameter is the caller the owner of the asset.
+Allowance first parameter is the caller, the owner of the asset.
 The spender (operator) is taking authorization.
-After the approval we log event and return True.
+After the approval, we log the event and return True.

 NOTE: All transferFrom actions will only work after approval is called.

 And that's it!
 That is the description of all 6 standard functions in an ERC-20 smart contract.
-I hope you give it a try and please let me know in the comments below, if you have any questions.
-We have an active discord.
-I would be happy to talk or walk through the project during office hours on Fridays.
+I hope you give it a try, and please let me know in the comments below if you have any questions.
+We have an active discord, and I would happily talk or walk through the project during office hours on Fridays.
 Just say hello we can help you out anytime.

 - Share it with the world